enAnne/WorkSamples/README.md

 ## Project 3: Database Summary
-Scans a large table structure and compiles into PDF a summary of its meaningful data points, using visual representation and statistics.
+Scans a large table structure and compiles into PDF a summary of its meaningful data points, using visual representation and statistics. cal Bubble Map
+A map displaying the number of POI's which when zoomed in/out, dynamically distributes the bubbles for adjusted granularity.

 ## Project 4: PowerBI Data Model Summary
 Create a catalogue of the Data Model, listing all tables and fields used in the PowerBI chart visuals, measures, calculated fields, and relationships.

-## Project 5: Geographical Bubble Map
-A map displaying the number of POI's which when zoomed in/out, dynamically distributes the bubbles for adjusted granularity.

 ## Project 6: Treasure Hunt
 A clue-location generator for coordinating a simple treasure hunt game where multiple players/teams race against each other to the finish line.